CutlerSheridan/calculator/README.md

 Click on numbers.
 Click on operators.
 Get results.

 ### NEXT STEPS
-- settle on dark mode's hover color
-- adjust length of result screen so errors can display
-- make buttons press when you use keyboard
-- decide what to do on focus for accessibility

-### TO-DO LATER
 - make mobile-friendly
 - fix touch controls so only two-step-buttons stay highlighted

-- decide for sure how long the numbers should go and update display() and improveAccuracy() accordingly
+### TO-DO LATER
+- decide what to do on focus for accessibility
-- decide if worth adding a bool that toggles on if the first press is tab or an arrow key so then I can use that info to conditionalize input.preventDefault() for "enter" in useCalc(); alternatively, don't use "enter" for "=" -- ahh maybe not necessary as the spacebar functions as enter when tabbing through buttons
+- decide if worth adding a bool that toggles on if the first press is tab or an arrow key so then I can use that info to conditionalize input.preventDefault() for "enter" in useCalc(); alternatively, don't use "enter" for "=" -- maybe not necessary as the spacebar functions as enter when tabbing through buttons
 -add credit footer
 -clean up console.logs in main.js

 ### DONE
+- adjust ~~length of~~ result screen so errors can display
+- decide for sure how long the numbers should go and update display() and improveAccuracy() accordingly
+- make buttons press when you use keyboard *and release*
+- settle on dark mode's hover color
-- make dark mode button read clicks on icon
+- make dark mode button read clicks on icon _// this was a tough one--changed input.target to input.currentTarget in useCalc()_
 - add dark mode toggleability
 - put icon on dark mode button
 - give it style